Home Depot’s Marketing Mix (4Ps) Analysis

 5. Direct selling (contractors)

-TV commercials are the most prominent promotion tactic in this case, although the company also uses ads in other media, such as print and online media.
+TV commercials are the most prominent promotion tactic in this case, although the company also uses ads on other media, such as print and online media.
 In addition, Home Depot’s store personnel are major contributors to the business by promoting products and services to customers.
-Also, the company uses sales promotions in the form of special deals.
-Home Depot’s public relations include the activities of The Home Depot Foundation and other corporate social responsibility programs, as well as its sponsorship of athletic teams.
+Also, the company uses sales promotions in the form of deals and special offers.
+In terms of public relations, this marketing strategy involves The Home Depot Foundation and other corporate social responsibility programs, as well as the company’s sponsorship of athletic teams.
 The firm also engages in a form of direct selling that targets professionals and contractors.
 Thus, the promotion activities in Home Depot’s marketing mix are diverse and comprehensive.

-Home Depot uses the Everyday Low Price (EDLP) pricing strategy.
+Home Depot uses the Everyday Low Price (EDLP) strategy for setting its price ranges and price points.
 The company’s first stores advertised “Everyday Low Price” to attract customers.
-This pricing strategy is aligned to Home Depot’s generic strategy.
-The firm continues to offer the lowest prices possible, although its current emphasis is high quality service, including expert advice, to attract more customers to Home Depot stores.
+This pricing strategy remains and aligns with Home Depot’s generic competitive strategy and intensive growth strategies.
+With these strategies, the firm continues to offer the lowest prices possible, although its current emphasis is high-quality service, including expert advice, to attract more customers to Home Depot stores.

 References